ryanrolds/blog/content/posts/efficient_http_caching.md

 ## Wrap-up

 That's it, Efficient HTTP caching.
 My approach isn't the only approach.
-Different situations are going to require different approaches to caching.
+Different situations are going to require different approaches.
 One final very important point.
 No matter how you implement caching, not just HTTP caching, know how you will evict/bust your cache.
-You do not want to be in a place where you need to bust the cache and cant.
+You do not want to be in a situation where you need to bust the cache and can't.
 This is important, never implementing a cache without also implementing a way to bust it.